Betty Dog: Ravensown Destined to Rain, CD, RE, AX, AXJ

 She was always happy to work with me and got her obedience Companion Dog and Rally Excellent titles, although the strict rules of obedience didn’t always align with her vision of the world.
 She was willing to go along, but she much preferred her rules to those of others and fortunately, her rules were usually sensible.
 There was no real reason to ask her to do otherwise.
 Arthritis cut her agility career short, nonetheless she managed to achieve both her Standard Excellent and Jumpers Excellent titles.
 She was very careful with her body and was clear when she couldn’t jump with ease so retired at only six years old.
 She worked in total partnership with me.
 She always, always came back to me when I asked, no matter the circumstance, and checked in to be sure we were both doing the right thing.
 She was a wonderful team-mate.
 I listened to her, generally agreed with her and sometimes reasoned things out with her.
 Whatever it was, we worked it out together.
 No drill-team precision for us, but we always had a deep understanding about what to do as partners.

-Dogs give us the opportunity to love with pure abandon and to somehow connect with another being completely outside our selves as humans.
+Dogs give us the opportunity to love with pure abandon and to somehow connect with another being completely outside our limited human selves.
 Their all too short lives are only chapters in our own story.
 Every dog brings a fresh love and a new beginning—a chance to do it over again, to try to get it right this time, to learn how to rebuild and how to love again.
 Betty, with her forceful unique personality and her open honest soul, walked alongside me with courage and a lot of laughter.
-She leaves me bereft and grieving but so much better for the joy and love we shared.
+She leaves me bereft and sad but so much better for the joy and love we shared.

 Good bye, my dear sweet heart.
 I hope I do right by the love you gave me as I put my broken heart back together and go forward into the next chapter.
 The Eye of Betty will be watching my every step.